kietly/cs109a/twitter-model.md

 ```

 ##### LDA/QDA with Baseline features
-LDA and QDA are performed poorly.
+LDA and QDA performed poorly.
 They are in the range of 71-75% accuracy.
 We also decided to eliminated these two
 models as well.

 ```